Breaking Down Mum Rage: ADHD and Autism Insights

 The first time I screamed at one of my children, I did not recognise the sound that came out of me.

 If you are reading this somewhere quiet, like the bathroom, the car, the corner of the kitchen, and what is loudest right now is not the rage but the shame, this post is for you.
-Whether you have a formal diagnosis of ADHD or autism, whether you are still piecing it together, whether you have always identified as an empath or a highly sensitive person, what just happened has a mechanism, a clinical explanation, and a name.
+Whether you have a formal diagnosis of ADHD or autism, whether you are still piecing it together, whether you have always identified as an empath or a highly sensitive person, or whether you simply know that your nervous system has always processed the world more intensely than the people around you, you should know that what just happened has a mechanism, a clinical explanation, and a name.

-For a mother with ADHD, autism, or both, these are the same event described in three different vocabularies.
+For a mother with ADHD, autism, or both, these are largely the same nervous system event described in three different vocabularies.

 What Mum Rage Feels Like From the Inside